Dan Cox: Crime and policing

+During the 2019 legislative session, Cox introduced a bill to create a task force to study the history of criminal and civil classifications in Maryland.
+He also supported a bill that would require people convicted of a violent crime to register information and a photo with the state, and opposed a bill prohibiting people convicted of animal abuse from adopting or buying another pet.

 In June 2022, Cox released a crime plan on Truth Social that called for allowing "modified stop and frisk" policies and enacting broken windows policing.
 In July, after a squeegee worker fatally shot a driver wielding a baseball bat, he posted on the conservative social media platform Gettr that he would "target an end of squeegee crimes and all crime no matter how small" and pledged to remove Marilyn Mosby as Baltimore State's Attorney.
 Cox has expressed interest in establishing a "prosecutorial board" to work with elected leaders in Baltimore and other crime-challenged areas to keep violent criminals in prisons.
 He also said he was open to using a receivership to take control of Baltimore to help combat rising crime.
 In an interview with DC News Now, Cox said he would provide law enforcement officers with qualified immunity protections along with increased pay.

 Following the August 8, 2022 FBI search of Mar-a-Lago, Cox said on social media that he would use the Maryland State Police and Maryland National Guard to "stand against" the federal government.
 He also compared the FBI search to the actions of the Stasi, East Germany's secret police.
 At a campaign rally later that month, Cox said he opposed attacks on law enforcement officers, saying, "It's the politicians that matter.
 It's not the law enforcement.
 It's the orders from the politicians.
 We have to make sure we're not threatening the law enforcement officers.
 It's the politicians who are giving the orders.
 It's the politicians who have to go."